Pitt-IshiharaLab/lab-handbook/README.md

 Please read [Lab Manager Responsbilities](LabManagerResponsibilities.md).
 The guidelines for "Lab Duties" and "Ordering and Purchasing" are found on the shared OneDrive.

+If you require access to the Lab Workstation Fuji, please read [Fuji Workstation Usage Guidelines](FujiWorkstationUsageGuidelines.md) to setup your account.

 ## Work hours, vacation, and absences

 We expect you to spend a minimum of 50% of your non-class time physically in the lab.
 We need spontaneous, in-person communication.